ERC-20 Standard: A Cornerstone of the Ethereum Ecosystem

 Tokenized Assets

-Real-world assets such as real estate or artwork can be represented as ERC-20 tokens, enabling fractional ownership.
+Real-world assets, such as real estate or works of art, can be represented as ERC-20 tokens, enabling fractional ownership.

-Some projects use ERC-20 tokens to grant voting rights on protocol upgrades and policy decisions.
+To raise funds and distribute value among their backers, startups often issue ERC-20 tokens in their cryptocurrency offerings.
+Governance Some projects use ERC-20 tokens as a way to provide voting rights on protocol upgrades and policy decisions.

 Well-Known ERC-20 Tokens